Delft Consulting

 • Head of Risk: Appoint a Head of Risk who is responsible for coordinating risk management across all affected areas.
 This role also ensures that risk management is integrated into all business processes and that there is clear accountability.
 For smaller companies, this role can be in combination with other responsibilities.

-• Dedicated Risk Management Department: Slightly larger companies could also establish a dedicated department responsible for coordinating risk management efforts across the organization.
+• Dedicated Risk Management Department: Larger companies could also establish a dedicated department responsible for coordinating risk management efforts across the organization.
 This department should have clear authority and access to necessary resources.

 “Obtaining funding for supply chain risk management can be difficult because it’s a cost avoidance, not a cost savings.
 However, with the recent events of the pandemic and wars, supply chain risk management is on the minds of executives much more than ever” (Dave Waters).